Special Education Teacher

 What happens when parents insists that their kid should NOT be in a special needs classroom but the school disagrees?
 Who usually wins out there?

-Asked by kramerica over 12 years ago
+Asked by kramerica almost 13 years ago

 When the parents and the school special education team disagree a legal Due Process case ensues.
 Parents and school officials sit down with a mediator, and then an Administrative Law Judge if mediation doesn't work, and speak their case - complete with witnesses, experts, and lots of research and documentation of similar cases.
 This costs A LOT of money for everyone involved, but given that their pockets are usually deeper, schools often prevail - regardless of whether they're in the right or not.
 It's more common for parents to sue schools because they're unhappy with the IEP team's recommendation rather than the schools suing parents.
 While the adults fight it out, the child's current placement must be maintained, even if it's woefully inadequate, until the proceedings are finished.
 So while one side always wins....I'd say the child typically loses in these situations.